citrus-it/illumos-omnios/docs/code-of-conduct.md

 privately, giving aid or encouragement to any third party to behave in such a way towards any members of the community.

-The core team will remove any and all access to resources or privileges for whatever period it deems fit, up to and including a permanent ban where it rules that a transgression has happened.
+The lead will remove any and all access to resources or privileges for whatever period he deems fit, up to and including a permanent ban where he rules that a transgression has happened.

 In Case of Conflict